louisepaul75/py-erp/docs/features/inventory_warehouse_management.md

   - [x] Implement precise decimal handling for dimensions and weights
   - [x] Fix migration issues and ensure proper database schema

-- [ ] Implement synchronization with legacy box and slot data
+- [x] Implement synchronization with legacy box and slot data
-  - [ ] Create extractors for Stamm_Lager_Schuetten and Stamm_Lager_Schuetten_Slots tables
+  - [x] Create extractors for Stamm_Lager_Schuetten and Stamm_Lager_Schuetten_Slots tables
-  - [ ] Develop transformers to map legacy box and slot data to new models
+  - [x] Develop transformers to map legacy box and slot data to new models
+  - [x] Parse the `data_` JSON field to extract slot codes and unit information
+  - [x] Use `ID_Lager_Schuetten_Slots` to link slots to their parent boxes
+  - [x] Validate relationships using the `viele_zu_eins` reference as a secondary check
   - [ ] Implement synchronization for box inventory data from Lager_Schuetten and Lager_Schuetten_Einheiten
   - [ ] Create history tracking based on Historie_Stamm_Lager_Schuetten table
-  - [ ] Add validation for box and slot relationships
+  - [x] Add validation for box and slot relationships
-  - [ ] Integrate with existing ETL pipeline
+  - [x] Integrate with existing ETL pipeline
-  - [ ] Add error handling and reporting for sync process
+  - [x] Add error handling and reporting for sync process
+  - [x] Map slot codes to meaningful identifiers in the new system

 - [ ] Create APIs for managing inventory:
   - Storage location management